 This is not something new and we have handled it on sailing boats for decades, which is sometimes on the high seas and other times is well protected in sealed ports and the rule of thumb is that you should divide the given watt figure by 2. sometimes you will have more energy, at other times less, and you will almost never achieve the output specified by the manufacturer, in fact, the reality cannot be recreated in a test setup.
 It is not easy being a producer 🙂

 The same is true if one takes a test of wind turbines on the web where you put x number of competing Wind generators up on a mast each, side by side.
 Partly because the turbines are in the exactly the same conditions (although it looks like it) as there will be a difference as soon as you move the turbines 2-3 meters apart and although if we forget for a moment the differences, the test is only accurate if it reflects the exact environment in which you want to mount your Wind generator.

 Eg. if a test with Wind generators mounted on a mast in a garden, cannot be compared to your needs to install a Wind generator on your boat or a caravan.
 The turbulence will be different and the shape of the nacel, wings and tail fin, will make a Wind generator able to do very well on a test, but not be the best choice for your application.
 And you can not know for sure before making a purchase.
 Sorry, but that’s the truth, unfortunately.

-Energigs Rutland Wind generator are optimized as land wind generators and/or marine wind generators.
+Energigs Rutland Wind generator is optimized as land wind generators and/or marine wind generators.
 It is not only relative to output that they are optimized.

-Marine wind generators is better to handle turbulence than the land wind generator.
-Because waves always makes turbulence and when a boat is moving, it moves the wind pressure on the wind generator, which is also a turbulence (it also provides another load on bearings.
+Marine wind generators are better to handle turbulence than the land wind generator.
+Because waves always make turbulence and when a boat is moving, it moves the wind pressure on the wind generator, which is also turbulence (it also provides another load on bearings.
 Gyro effect etc., but that’s not what we’re talking about now: )).